pawelangelow/lilojs/README.md

 # Installation
 1. Download this repo
 2. `git checkout development/version1`
 3. Navigate to `src` directory and run `npm install`
 4. Wait for a while (:
-5. Create folders in `src/server`:    `resources/uploads` and `resources/submissions`
-6. `nodejs server`
+5. `nodejs server`
-7. Depending on the input language of the code (C, C++, Java, C#, JS, etc...), you will need to install the required compiler.
+6. Depending on the input language of the code (C, C++, Java, C#, JS, etc...), you will need to install the required compiler.

 For example, C programs, are compiled by `gcc` compiler.
 It is build in Ubuntu 16.04, but if you need it:
 > sudo apt install gcc